The International Public Speaking Competition

 To select a candidate to represent France at the IPSC, a Regional Public Speaking Competition (RPSC) is held in Angers every year in March, organized jointly by the ESU Loire Valley, the Bibliothèque Anglophone in Angers, and the Maison de l’Europe Angers et Maine et Loire.
 Three winning candidates progress to the National Finals in Paris where they compete with students representing ESU Aix-Marseille for the honour of representing France in the International Competition in London in May.

-Regional Finals
+Region Finals

-The regional finals took place 15 March in Angers in the Salons de la Présidence at the Préfecture, for the use of which we are thankful to Yann Semler-Collery, the councillor responsible for culture and heritage in the Maine-et-Loire.
+The regional finals took place 15 March 2025 in Angers in the Salons de la Présidence at the Préfecture, for the use of which we are thankful to Yann Semler-Collery, the councillor responsible for culture and heritage in the Maine-et-Loire.
 The jury of 3 were unanimous in their decision and selected 3 from the 9 candidates present to travel to Paris to represent this region in the national finals: 1 from the Lycée Joachim du Bellay, 1 from the Lycée St. Benoît, both in Angers, and 1 from the Lycée St. Louis in Saumur.

-The theme for the regional and national finals this year was a line spoken by Ophelia in Shakespeare’s “Hamlet”: “We know what we are but not what we may be”.
+The theme for the regional and national finals 2025 was a line spoken by Ophelia in Shakespeare’s “Hamlet”: “We know what we are but not what we may be”.

 National Finals

-In Paris, 5 April, the national finals took place in a salon at the Assemblée Nationale.
+In Paris, 5 April 2025, the national finals took place in a salon at the Assemblée Nationale.
 There were 3 candidates from the Loire Valley, 3 from Aix-Marseille and 2 from the Paris region.
 The judges were Jessica Clements, who is in charge of international programmes at Dartmouth House, Edward Archer, who runs an agency training businesspeople in public speaking, and Michael Naouri, last year’s international competition winner.
-They were unanimous in their decision, and it will be Ilona Marx, a student at the Lycée Saint Louis in Saumur who will represent France at the international competition in London 12 – 17 May.
+They were unanimous in their decision, and it will be Ilona Marx, a student at the Lycée Saint Louis in Saumur who will represent France at the international competition in London 12 – 17 May 2025.
 The candidate in second place was also from our region: Lilou Rey-Grobellet, a student at the Lycée Joachim du Bellay, who came 1st at the regional competition in Angers.

 We would love to hear from teachers interested in assisting their students aged between 16 – 20 years to prepare for this competition, and also from individuals who may be able to contribute to developing the skills and confidence that will be vital to our young in their future careers.